-Nominating committee: the key to strategic leadership selection
+Nominating committee: The key to strategic leadership selection

 nominating committee